Health Sharing for Self-Employed: Compare Your Options

 CrowdHealth is not a health sharing ministry — it is a healthcare crowdfunding platform.
 The distinction matters: members contribute to a shared pool that funds each other's medical bills, but coverage is not guaranteed.
 For healthy self-employed individuals, this model delivers the lowest monthly cost at roughly $140/month average (under 55), with no coverage caps per health event and no faith requirement.

 CrowdHealth's month-to-month flexibility appeals to freelancers who want to avoid long-term commitments.
 Their bill negotiation service regularly secures 30-60% discounts on planned procedures, which can save thousands on surgeries and specialist care.
 The $500 member commitment per health event functions like a deductible.
-The trade-off: pre-existing conditions are limited for the first two years ($25K year 2, $50K year 3, $100K year 4+), and 99% — not 100% — of approved bills have been funded.
+The trade-off: pre-existing conditions are limited for the first two years (Year 3+: up to $25K/year per current FAQ — verify with CrowdHealth directly), and 99% — not 100% — of approved bills have been funded.

 This is the single most important financial distinction for self-employed individuals: health sharing contributions are NOT tax-deductible.
 Under IRS rules, only health insurance premiums qualify for the self-employed health insurance deduction on Schedule 1.
 Health sharing monthly shares, CrowdHealth advocacy fees, and related costs cannot be claimed as a business expense or health insurance deduction.